Newly Diagnosed with Skin Cancer?

 You’ve been diagnosed with skin cancer.
 Now what?

 Any type of cancer diagnosis can be very concerning and the course of treatment for it varies by type.
 With skin cancer, there are quite a few types that make the type of treatment vary.

 You may have received a skin cancer diagnosis after an exam by your primary care doctor or a dermatologist.
 The next step would be choosing a skin cancer specialist –also called an oncologist–for your skin cancer treatment plan.

 First, you’ll learn more about the type of skin cancer you have: melanoma or nonmelanoma.
 You will also learn more about how far cancer has spread or how deep it goes into your skin.
 Much of this information comes from the biopsy that was performed to determine the type of skin cancer it is.

 What Kind of Doctor should I See First?

 Some dermatologists have experience in treating skin cancer and skin cancer surgery.
-In some cases the skin cancer can be removed quickly and easily by a dermatologist and no further treatment is needed, but regular follow up is recommended.
+In some cases the skin cancer can be removed quickly and easily by a dermatologist and no further treatment is needed, but regular follow-up visits are recommended.

 Your oncologist will spend time with you and your loved ones to understand your specific situation and will consult with the Virginia Oncology Associates team of skin cancer experts to develop a specific treatment plan for you–based on if you have melanoma or nonmelanoma skin cancer.
 They will connect you with additional specialists as needed, including: